ozten/sasl-browserid/README.md

 * MySQL client libraries for C

 ### Ubuntu Tips ###
-1) sudo aptitude install ruby cmake libcurl libcurl-dev libmysqlclient-dev
+1) sudo aptitude install ruby cmake automake libcurl-dev libmysqlclient-dev

+ruby and cmake are only needed to compile yajl.

+automate is only needed to compile sasl-browserid.

 2) Compile [yajl](https://lloyd.github.com/yajl/)